-I joined the banking industry during the financial crisis in 2008.
+I joined the banking industry in 2003.
 The rapidly changing market situations meant that my work would not be boring.
 Although I admit that it was an aggressive environment and I had to work and study harder than those before me, my specialty in psychology and building relationships remained my core strength and motivation.
 It is already rather emotional dealing with people, but it gets more emotional as we are dealing with their money, which can be a delicate matter.
 Thus, I approach them as a friend or an individual and not as a client.
 I do not push products.
 Rather, I manage their wealth and offer solutions tailored to their needs.

 So far, I have been very fortunate in my job.
 I don’t have customers.
 I don’t have clients.
 I have friends.
 I manage their wealth, but also become part of their families, and I treat them as part of my life.
 Once the relationship is strong, the partnership also becomes strong, as do the assets and investments.
 So my motto is: “Be hungry enough to build relationships first”.

 What are your key business priorities in the architecture of wealth?